• Home >

 If you are married, applying for divorce is actually a straightforward process.
 However, there are some rules to familiarise yourself with.
 Being granted a divorce is absolutely necessary if you wish to remarry again in the future.

-These are our team’s insights, based on decades of experience practising as family lawyers and seeing how preparation and knowledge of what’s ahead can deliver favourable outcomes.
-As always, please do not hesitate to contact us if you would like to discuss your unique situation.
+These insights reflect our team’s decades of experience practising as family lawyers and seeing how preparation and an understanding of the process can lead to more favourable outcomes.
+If you would like to discuss your situation or need guidance tailored to you, please contact our family law team on 03 9629 7411.

 Subscribe